ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 - An empty reset_stream_at transport parameter

-Servers should note that CONNECT requests to establish new WebTransport sessions, in addition to other messages, may arrive before the client's SETTINGS are received (see {{buffering-incoming}}).
+Servers should note that CONNECT requests to establish new WebTransport sessions, in addition to other messages, can arrive before the client's SETTINGS are received (see {{buffering-incoming}}).
 If the server receives SETTINGS that do not have correct values for every required setting, or transport parameters that do not have correct values for every required transport parameter, the